ravitej91/sails-pg-session/README.md

 Adapter for Sails Js to store sessions in Postgres using a pool of connections.

 The original implementation uses a single connection to the database.
-In case that connection is dropped by an external active element on the network (for instance, a firewall between the  the webapp and the database), the connection is no more usable and the adapter doesn't notice it.
+In case that connection is dropped by an external active element on the network (for instance, a firewall between the  the webapp and the database), the connection is no longer usable and the adapter doesn't notice it.

 This fork uses a pool of connection.